Hemocytometer Calculator

 Using a Hemocytometer Calculator

-Dilute Your Sample with Trypan blue
+Dilute Your Sample with Trypan Blue

 Trypan blue is a stain that allows you to distinguish dead cells from living cells.
 When mixed with your cell sample, any dead cells will be stained blue by the dye, meaning that you can count only those cells that are living and viable.

 You can dilute your sample with trypan blue at any ratio, but a 1:1 ratio is the most common.
-Whatever dilution you use, make sure to note it down as you’ll need this for your final calculation.
+Whatever dilution you use, make sure to note it down as you’ll need this for your final hemocytometer calculation.

 Loading the Hemocytometer Calculator